devert/vagrant-rails-app-starter/README.md

 $ rm -rf .git
 ```

 Open the vagrant/Vagrantfile and modify *proj-name* instances to the name of your project.
 Modify the Node.js and Ruby versions you would like installed in the *chef.json* attributes.
-Additionally, list any additional gems you would like installed in the *global_gems* array.
-See [chef_rvm](https://github.com/fnichol/chef-rvm) documentation for more details on rvm configuration.
+Additionally, list any additional gems you would like installed in the *gems* array.
+See [chef-rbenv](https://github.com/fnichol/chef-rbenv) documentation for more details on rbenv configuration.

 ```bash
 $ vagrant plugin install vagrant-librarian-chef